Expanded Access

 There are several promising solutions in use today:

-• Teledentistry: The ability to virtually deliver oral health and education services helps connect providers directly with patients and with other providers in a variety of settings.
-While it has become especially popular during the COVID-19 pandemic, it can also benefit a broad range of populations in the long-term, including Medicare and Medicaid beneficiaries, the uninsured, underserved and rural populations, people with urgent dental care needs, and people who fear going to the dentist.
+Teledentistry.
+The ability to virtually deliver oral health and education services helps connect providers directly with patients and with other providers in a variety of settings.
+Teledentistry benefits a broad range of populations including Medicare and Medicaid beneficiaries, the uninsured, underserved and rural populations, people with urgent dental care needs, and people who fear going to the dentist.

 Expanding access doesn’t happen overnight, but the shift in mindset and practice can open new doors to better care — and better health — for all.